Popular words in English. A list of basic English words for live communication. Greetings and farewells

 I don't see her.- I do not see her.

-Have you met her?- Have you met her?
+Have you met her?-Have you met her?

-she- she is
+she- she

 [ʃiː]

-Word she is a personal pronoun of the third person singular, which denotes an animated female person and is translated by the word "she is":
+Word she is a third person singular personal pronoun that denotes an animate female person and is translated by the word "she":

 She is clever.- She's smart.

-Where is she?- Where's she?
+Where is she?- Where is she?

 or- or